Composable Commerce

 What Is Composable Architecture?

 Composable architecture is a modern approach to software architecture that works on the principle of selecting the finest eCommerce components and combining them through a tailored, customised application.
 This application is constructed with the specific purpose of satisfying unique business needs.
-It is an extension of the concept of microservice-based technology, where a set of loosely-coupled services from different vendors can be combined to create highly cohesive eCommerce solutions.
+It extends the concept of microservice-based technology, where loosely-coupled services from different vendors can be combined to create cohesive eCommerce solutions.

-For example, we could take cloud-based systems and combine them into a single, fantastic eCommerce web store.
+For example, we could take cloud-based systems and combine them into a single eCommerce web store.
 These systems might include:

 • Elastic Path eCommerce